OfirTal0/Contact-app/README.md

 1. Download the project.
 2. Run the project using Django.
 3. Enter user details:
-   Any username with the password 12345.
+   Any username In users table in DB with the password 12345.
    For example:
    User: Ofir Tal
    Password: 12345